 - Potting Soil

 - Impact driver

 - (4) 4x4 posts for corners (cut to 16” lengths)

 Pick up a cattle panel and tools at your West Coast-owned and operated Coastal.

 You’ll find plenty of potting soil at Coastal.
 You’ll need roughly 32 cubic feet of soil to fill your planter.
 We used 16-bags, each containing 2 cubic feet of dirt.

 Editor’s Note: Raised beds are typically built with plain pine or cedar.
 Treated lumber was used to create the raised bed featured here.
-While there has been concerns with chemicals leeching into the soil and vegetation from treated lumber, Oregon State University Extension Service states that harmful chemicals in pressure-treated lumber (specifically CCA-treated materials) were restricted by the EPA in 2004.
+While there have been concerns with chemicals leaching into the soil and vegetation from treated lumber, Oregon State University Extension Service states that harmful chemicals in pressure-treated lumber (specifically CCA-treated materials) were restricted by the EPA in 2004.
 Read the full OSU answer to the question of treated lumber here.

 To start, attach a 2x8x8 board to a 4x4 post with lag screws.
 Then attach a 2x8x6 to the next corner.